moka-guys/polyedge/README.md

 ## Docker image

-The docker image can be can be built, tagged and saved as a .tar.gz file using the Makefile:
+The docker image is built, tagged and saved as a .tar.gz file using the Makefile as follows:

 ```bash
 sudo make build